Renaming Muskoka Road 38

 Kanien’kehá:ka Iohatátie

-With overwhelming community support, the Wahta Mohawks First Nation led the engagement and name-selection process this winter and received numerous name options for consideration.
+With overwhelming community support, the Wahta Mohawks First Nation led the engagement and name-selection process throughout the winter of 2022-2023 and received numerous name options for consideration.
+A local Wahta Community renaming committee then selected three names to put forward for consideration, in priority order.

-From the numerous submissions, the proposed new name was unanimously supported by the Tri-Council members.
+The new name was unanimously supported by the Tri-Council members and ratified by all three Councils.

 Audio-visual learning supports have been created by Wahta Mohawks First Nation and can be accessed online at https://youtu.be/EHbpyt70Tec